Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Challenge-2.md

 # Challenge 02: GitHub Advanced Security I

 ## Introduction
-In this challenge, you will focus on implementing security to your GitHub repository using GitHub Advance security features.
-You need to focus on completing the implemenation of below mentioned security features.
+In this challenge, the user will focus on implementing security such as Code scanning, CodeQL alerts and repository security advisories to their GitHub repository using GitHub Advance security features.
+Here's the solution guide which includes detailed step-by-step instructions required to complete this challenge.

 ## Accessing GitHub